SoftwareAG/c8y-docs/content/streaming-analytics/troubleshooting-bundle/alarms.md

 You can diagnose the issue by the monitor name and line number given in the alarm.

-For more details, you can also check the Apama logs if the tenant has the "microservice hosting" feature enabled.
+For more details, you can also check the log files of the Apama-ctrl microservice if the tenant has the "microservice hosting" feature enabled.
 Alarms of this type should be fixed as a priority as these uncaught exceptions will terminate the execution of that monitor instance, which will typically mean that your app is not going to function correctly.
 This might even lead to a correlator crash if not handled properly.
+See also [Log files of the Apama-ctrl microservice](#logfiles).

 <a name="apama_ctrl_warn"></a>
-#### An EPL file blocks the correlator context for too long
+#### An EPL app is running in an infinite or long-running loop

-If an EPL app has an infinite loop, it may block the correlator context for too long, not letting any other apps run in the same context or, even worse, causes excessive memory usage (as the correlator is unable to perform any garbage collection cycles) leading to the app running out of memory.
+If an EPL app has an infinite or long-running loop, it may block the correlator context for too long, not letting any other apps run in the same context or, even worse, causes excessive memory usage (as the correlator is unable to perform any garbage collection cycles) leading to the app running out of memory.
 The Apama-ctrl microservice identifies such scenarios (the correlator logs warning messages if an app is blocking a context for too long) and raises alarms, so that the user can identify and fix the problem.

 For example, the following monitor blocks the correlator main context: